simon-javier/backup-manuscript-thesis/main.typ

 On top of the pre-augmented dataset, we further augmented it to fit with PyTorch's compatibility.
 The images were resized to 224x224 pixels, converted to tensors, then normalized.
 It is a necessary step to ensure that the images are consistent with PyTorch's pre-trained weights.

 *Technologies:* The system uses five trained models, four of which are Convolutional Neural Networks.
 These are ResNet-50, VGG-16, RegNetY-16GF, and EfficientNetV2-S. One is a Vision Transformer (ViT) which is SwinV2-B.

 *Features:* The system features an intuitive user interface that allows users to upload fingernail images, receive probabilistic classifications of nail disorders, and view estimated likelihoods of systemic diseases with recommendations for further medical evaluation.
 It also includes a feedback loop for continuous improvement.

-*System Output:* The system delivers probabilistic risk assessments in text format, such as "Clubbing: 98%" and "Diabetes Likelihood: 85%," accompanied by actionable recommendations, promoting an informative interaction that enhances users’ understanding of their health risks.
+*System Output:* The system provides probabilistic risk assessments in text format (e.g., "Clubbing: 98%, Diabetes Likelihood: 85%"), accompanied by actionable recommendations, fostering an informative interaction that enhances users’ understanding of their health risks.

 *Target Audience:* The system targets a local and global audience, including individuals seeking proactive health monitoring, healthcare providers needing screening tools, and public health organizations aiming to monitor disease prevalence.